 Sailfin Tang Tank Size

-Remember, sailfin tang get HUGE.
+Remember, sailfin tang are saltwater aquarium fish that get HUGE.
 And while the juveniles aren’t quite as large as the adults, it takes almost no time for the fish to grow.
 Rather than scrambling to change tanks after a few months, start yourself on the right foot from the beginning.
 At the minimum, go for a 125-gallon (473L) tank.
 Realistically, though, the bigger, the better.
 A 200-gallon (757L) tank will make your sailfin happiest.

 And while it’s tempting to fit in as much coral and live rock as possible, think of the swimming room these fish need.
 You want to make sure your sailfin can turn around at either end of the aquarium without a problem.
 And that means with the sail at full extension.
 They need their hiding places, but not at the expense of room to explore and stretch their fins.